CodeFrite/consensys-bootcamp-initial-idea/README.md

 - [ ] Who will pay for the shipping of the coins?
 The investors?
 - [ ] There is a possibility of conivence between the auditor and the project team.
 I should either make it obvious, mitigate it or find a way to simply suppress it
 - [ ] I should make sure that everything is feasible technically + before deadline
+- [ ] Proof reading : a lot of typos!